Texas Register and Texas Administrative Code

 to the internet site?

 The Texas Register is published weekly, every Friday.
 Each issue will be posted on the internet site by 5 p.m.
 CST every Friday.
-Back issues can be obtained from the Texas Register offices by calling (512) 463-5561 or email the Texas Register at email@example.com
+The postings contained in the Texas Register are submitted electronically by parties outside the control of the SOS and any questions about a particular posting should be directed to that entity.
+Contact information is included in each posted document.

 How up to date is the Texas Administrative Code (TAC)?